how do certificates of deposit (CDs) work?

 It’s time to collect your funds!
 A maturing CD means you have reached the end of your term agreement.
 Your financial institution will reach out shortly before the maturity date to provide you with various financial options.
 These include reinvesting your funds into another CD or utilizing other services they offer.
 If you want a break from investing, however, you can simply withdraw your money and move on!

 Does a CD sound like a great investment opportunity for you?
 If so, BlueOx Credit Union has you covered!
-Our Certificate Accounts offer competitive rates and flexible terms options – including two limited-time CD Specials:
+Our Certificate Accounts offer competitive rates and flexible terms options – including our limited-time CD Special:

 *APY = Annual Percentage Yield.
 Fees may reduce earnings.
 Federally insured by the NCUA.